Eagle Storage FAQs

 Do you offer vehicle storage?

-Yes, if your car will fit into our storage units, you may store it with us.
+In Bow and Wakefield, there is outdoor parking or indoor bay parking.
+In Dover, if your car will fit into our storage units, you may store it with us.
 Most vehicles require a 10x20 unit, but some very small sports cars can fit into a 10x15.
 We ask that you take proper precautions to ensure there will be no leakage of fluids onto the cement floor.

 Are my belongings insured while being stored at your facility?